INSIGHT-Under pressure, Western tech firms bow to Russian demands to share cyber secrets

 Before allowing the reviews, Cisco scrutinizes the code to ensure they are not exposing vulnerabilities that could be used to hack the products, she said.

-A White House official said the administration is generally opposed to broad source code requirements because they impede free trade, but whether or not to comply is "a private business decision."

-Reporting by Joel Schectman and Dustin Volz in Washington and Jack Stubbs in Moscow; Additional reporting by Steve Holland; Editing by Jonathan Weber and Ross Colvin
+Reporting by Joel Schectman and Dustin Volz in Washington and Jack Stubbs in Moscow; Editing by Jonathan Weber and Ross Colvin